michaelprograms/fluffos-tutorial/README.md

 # DNS Records

-Add an "A" record with `Server IPv4 address` for `Server Domain Name`.
+Add an "A" record with `Server IPv4 address` for your `Server Domain Name`.
 ```
 @ A ###.###.###.###
 ```